I believe therapy is a financial investment; an investment in personal growth and well-being.

 What is the cap in the amount of money expended per year?

 The benefit of not using your insurance is that therapy is fully your own; it will be determined by you and me with no restrictions from your insurance company.
-In addition, a mental health diagnosis will not have to be added to your permanent health records.

 Do You See Couples or Families?